velveteer/mithril-boilerplate/README.md

 ## Mithril Boilerplate

-This is a quick starter template for projects that want to use Leo Horie's [Mithril](http://lhorie.github.io/mithril/index.html) framework.
+This is a quick starter template coupled with NodeJS build tools for projects that want to use Leo Horie's [Mithril](http://lhorie.github.io/mithril/index.html) framework.

 Features include: